-Verbal: Name-calling, sarcasm, spreading rumours, teasing, harassment
+Verbal Name-calling, sarcasm, spreading rumours, teasing, harassment

-Emotional: Being unfriendly, tormenting (e.g. hiding books, threatening gestures or actions).
+Emotional Being unfriendly, tormenting (e.g. hiding books, threatening gestures or actions).
 Inappropriate 'looks' or body language designed to intimidate or exclude from groups, games or activities.

-Physical: Pushing, kicking, shaking, biting, hitting, punching or any use of violence that may cause physical harm.
+Physical Pushing, kicking, shaking, biting, hitting, punching or any use of violence that may cause physical harm.
 Unwanted physical contact including an 'invasion of personal space', This includes the threat of violence or the encouragement of physical harm towards another.

-Prejudiced: Racial / sexual / homophobic taunts, graffiti, gestures, comments on identity / culture / beliefs.
-Unwanted physical contact or threats / harassment.
-It also includes any prejudiced or discriminatory comments about any Protected Characteristics under the Equality Act 2010.
+Prejudiced Racial / sexual / homophobic taunts, graffiti, gestures, comments on identity / culture / beliefs.
+Unwanted physical contact or threats / harassment

-Sexual: Unwanted physical contact, sexual harassment or sexual comments, remarks, jokes.
+Sexual Unwanted physical contact, sexual harassment or sexual comments, remarks, jokes.
 Causing someone to engage in sexual activity without consent including forcing someone to strip or touch themselves sexually.
 Rating appearance and derogatory remarks.
 Upskirting designed to obtain images of buttocks or genitalia which can cause distress, alarm or humiliation.
 In extreme cases, rape, assault by penetration and sexual assault / violence.

-Online: All areas of internet use such as email, social media and internet misuse.
-Mobile threats by text messaging and calls, sharing of consensual or non-consensual nude or semi-nude images (sexting or youth produced sexual imagery) Misuse of associated technology; i.e. camera and video facilities.
+Online All areas of internet use such as email, social media and internet misuse.
+Mobile threats by text messaging and calls, sharing of consensual or non-consensual nude or semi-nude images (sexting or youth produced sexual imagery) Misuse of associated technology; i.e. camera and video facilities

-Hazing or initiation rituals: These may involve harassment, abuse or humiliation, this can be online or in person.
+Hazing or initiation rituals which may involve harassment, abuse or humiliation, this can be online or in person.